auspham/auspham/README.md

 ### Hi there 👋

-I'm a graduate @ RMIT University.
 This is the place where I build stuff 👀.

 - If you're looking for a whiteboard-like compiler to practice coding interview, check out: https://code.auspham.dev/
 - SWE note: https://swe.auspham.dev/